 Where does marketing occur?
 In everyday places.
 Marketing occurs wherever customers are present-in all kinds of businesses.
 Customers can be individuals like you, businesses, or institutions such as schools.
-Marketing can be done online, in an office, in a store, in a school, at
+Marketing can be done online, in an office, in a store, in a school, at home, and in thousands of other locales.
+Some businesses, in fact, are almost entirely devoted to marketing activities.
+You might be familiar with some of them, such as retail stores, advertising agencies, marketing-research companies, and public relations firms.
+Many businesses have their own marketing departments or work with outside companies to fulfill their marketing needs.

 Who takes part in marketing?
 Everyday people.
 Marketers are those individuals and businesses who connect goods and services to the people who buy them.
 Car repair shops, hospitals, and online retailers are a few examples.
-Not-for-profit organizations, such as charities, are marketers, too.
+Not-for-profit organizations. such as charities, are marketers, too.
 Even you are a marketer.
 If you've interviewed for an after-school job or filled out a college application, you've marketed your own abilities to someone else.
 In reality, almost everyone has marketed something at some time in some way!